While countless cases become public, many survivors of campus sexual assault still fight for closure outside the spotlight.

 When Hale first disclosed her sexual assault by a fellow University of British Columbia (UBC) student in January of 2013, she went to her residence advisor for guidance.

-It was not until February of 2016 that she was directed to the Non-Academic Misconduct Process, the school’s then-procedure for dealing out “non-academic discipline.”
+It was not until February of 2016 that she was directed to the Non-Academic Misconduct Process, the school’s then-procedure for addressing “non-academic discipline.”

 Between her disclosure and her committee meeting, she continued to see her attacker on campus and in classes.

-To advise the university’s President, a committee of students would review cases.
-Their job is to decide whether or not misconduct occurred.
-Between her disclosure and her committee meeting, she continued to see her attacker on campus and in classes.
+The process included a panel of students overseen by a faculty member, who would review infractions and decide whether a sexual assault occurred.
+Between her disclosure and her committee meeting, Hale continued to see her attacker on campus and in classes.

 The university has responded, stating that the University of British Columbia Okanagan “denies that it breached the [Human Rights Code] as alleged in the Complaint or at all.”

 The case is currently under review by the BC Human Rights Tribunal.
-They will determine whether it the case meets a time limit restriction and whether discrimination occurred.
 If it chooses to accept the complaint, the parties can agree to a settlement or proceed to a hearing.

 The balance of power.